 Simply search, refresh and try again until you find something.
 The more time you have to look for a test, the better your chances will be—cancellations sometimes crop up very early in the morning or very late in the evening.
 You just have to be quick and snappy—these cancellations can move your test date closer by weeks or even months after all.

 Unfortunately, most of this process will involve you refreshing a web page over and over again.
 We wouldn’t, therefore, blame you for feeling a little overwhelmed or horrified at the prospect of searching for your perfect practical test date.
 Want an easier solution?
 See how PassMeFast can help you below…

 If the thought of refreshing the practical test page over and over again sends shudders down your spine, why not give the task to someone else?
 PassMeFast has a team dedicated to finding fast-track practical tests that take place weeks or even months ahead of DVSA waiting times.
 We’ll always try to find the most suitable practical test taking into account your preferred time, date and location.
 And if we can’t find a test within 10 working days then you’ll get a full refund.
 Interested?
 Book now.

 Not quite test-ready?
 PassMeFast has nine crash course packages tailored to suit learners with any level of experience—from 5 hours to a 20 hour course to a full beginner 48 hour course.
-We cover a variety of areas, including all of Greater Manchester, Yorkshire, Cheshire and Merseyside.
-We’ve even put together handy guides to the Greater Manchester test centres and West Yorkshire test centres.
+We cover a variety of areas across the UK, and our courses are available to tens of millions of people!

 Learn at an intensive or semi-intensive pace with one of our experienced instructors, fitting everything around your schedule.
 Depending on your chosen course, you could be on the road in as little as two weeks.
 Plus, if you’re in college or uni, you could even take advantage of our student discount—making it cheaper to learn!